2016 CPT Code Changes for Mental / Behavioral Health

 There are two new add-on prolonged service codes: +99415 and +99416.
 They are used to document prolonged face-to-face clinical staff service with physician, NP or PA supervision.
 The same rules apply as above.

 Since these codes are used for clinical services under supervision of a prescriber, they will obviously apply more to a psychiatry or intensive outpatient (IOP) setting.

 Note: the above guidelines apply to outpatient services only.
 Document the services provided and the length of time they took.
 If you are reporting additional procedures, document the time and note that they are excluded so no payer suspects you of double-dipping for reimbursement.

 Any CPT code with a "+" prefix must be reported with a primary code.
 These are add-on codes and should never appear alone on a claim.

-As with ICD and DSM, the only definitive source are the actual code resources, in this case, the CPT book from the AMA: you should refer to your CPT book to ensure compliance and accuracy.
+As with ICD and DSM, the only definitive source are the actual code resources, in this case: you should refer to your CPT book to ensure compliance and accuracy.
 For more complimentary tools, check out our CPT Code Changes Resource Center.

 Sources Include: Manage My Practice Blog (Mary Pat Whaley)